 Breakfast in MaoMeno was slow, quiet and peaceful, we were actually the only guests there for the first two mornings.

-MaoMeno is a proper yoga retreat, with enough space to practice, healthy choices for breakfast and, if you want, they will also cook dinner for you, but there is no restaurant open 24/7 on site and that’s why we would also leave for dinner (with our torch, of course, to cross the dark woods).
+MaoMeno is a proper yoga retreat, with enough space to practice, healthy choices for breakfast and, if you want, they will also cook dinner for you, but there is no restaurant on site and that’s why we would also leave for dinner (with our torch, of course, to cross the dark woods).

 On our first day we snorkelled, as that’s the best activity to do there, because we wanted to see turtles so bad…And we were blessed enough to see three or four.
-It was my first time to see sea turtles in their natural habitat.
+It was my first time seeing sea turtles in their natural habitat.
 And Gili Meno is home to a turtle sanctuary, too.

 While on the island, we were lucky enough to appreciate the rain, which I always love to experience when on holiday in a warm destination (in Bali we had a lot of that… too much actually!).
 The scent of tropical rain is something magic to me.
 It makes you feel alive.

 In Gili Meno I went to the first yoga class of my life, with my boyfriend, too (a lot of sweating and effort, but that’s because it was hot and the class lasted 1 hour and a half and our Brazilian teacher was demanding – LOL).

 We spent the following days snorkelling, eating, reading, having beer while admiring sunsets and walking around the island (it took about one hour to do the whole lap).